 Posted by Monsters & Critics Anime on Friday, April 10, 2020

 A teaser trailer was posted online by ufotable, which confirms that the animation studio is returning for producing the Demon Slayer movie.
-More details are likely to follow in the future.
+A new trailer was released in the months before the film’s premiere in Japan.

 As of the last update, producers Shueisha or Aniplex, Ufotable, or any company related to the production of the anime has not officially confirmed the Demon Slayer Season 2 release date.
 Nor has the production of a sequel other than the Demon Slayer movie been announced.